ykung83/improved-roomba/README.md

     it will call a searching progrom which parses through the entire spacemap looking for a 1.
 If one is found, a pathing program will be called to direct the roomba to the uncleaned space where normal operations will continue.
 This will loop until the searching program parses through the entire spacemap.
 At this point, all reasonable spaces will be cleaned.
 The cumulative path will be recorded and the spacemap which shows the path generated will be shown.
 Each new instruction is a slightly different color than the last to show progression of movement.
+The output for this segment of code is included, named 'data_room_sequence_example'.
+This is used in mode 5.
+A visual representation of this data in also included, named 'data_room_pathing_visual'.

     Mode 5: Execute the list of instructions.
     First, the roomba must make it to the starting corner, so a series of pre-made code snippets are executed to ensure that the roomba starts where